National origin was one of the first four protected classes covered by the Fair Housing Act of 1968 and is protected at a federal level.

-- Requiring only people from other countries to show extra forms of identification to apply for housing.
+- Requiring only people from other countries to show extra forms of identification or documentation to apply for housing.

 - Refusing to allow someone to communicate with an interpreter or refusing to rent to a person who needs an interpreter.

 - Tell a person they are not allowed to cook cultural foods because the smell.

 - Lying about housing availability after hearing a person’s accent.

 - Making offensive or derogatory statements about a persons culture.

 - Threatening to report families to the police or immigration authorities.

 - Vandalizing a family’s home with ethnic threats and slurs.

 - The owner or management failing to take action within their power to stop harassment by an employee, agent, or another tenant.

 The work that provided the basis for this publication was supported by funding under a grant with the U.S. Department of Housing and Urban Development.